piccard21/npm-es6-webpack-skeleton/README.md

 ## Scripts

 * npm run
-  * **start** - bring up the development server.
-A index.html is automatically created, where you are able to modify the template to your needs.
-The server is reachable at *localhost:8080*
+  * **start** - bring up the development server, where an index.html is automatically created.
+Modify the template, which you will find in **src/template/index.ejs**, so it fits your needs.
+The server is reachable under *localhost:8080*
-  * **dev** - no minimize & postcss
+  * **dev** - create dist/app.js, not minimized
   * **watch** - watch the src-directory
   * **build** - create dist/app.js in a minified version, where tree-shaking is triggered as well
   * **test** - mocha & chai tests